 Anxiety Medication, Types and Benefits of Anxiety Medications

 Medication can be very helpful for sufferers of anxiety as its decreases anxiety symptoms whilst you are taking it.
 However, MEDICATION DOES NOT CURE ANXIETY DISORDERS.
-Some people may choose not to use medications for anxiety, others will choose to combine cognitive behavioural therapy or some other type of therapy with medication, and some people may only utilise medication.
+Some people may choose not to use medications for anxiety, others will choose to combine cognitive behavioral therapy or some other type of therapy with medication, and some people may only utilise medication.

 Benefits of Anxiety Medication

 - Medication can decrease the distressing physical symptoms of anxiety. e.g. heart palpitations, sweating, shaking, etc.

 - Medication can reduce the negative thoughts experienced by anxiety sufferers.

 - Anxiety sufferers, who also have depression, can find anti-depressant medication improves their mood as well as decreasing their anxiety

 ATTENTION: The information provided here is only a summary and is NOT intended as a substitute for a medical consultation.
 No assurance can be given that the information contained on this site will always include the most recent findings or developments with respect to a particular topic.
 Should you be interested in taking medication for your anxiety, you should discuss the pros and cons of treatment, side effects and so forth with a doctor.
 A number of factors need to be taken into account when prescribing medication, including the nature of your anxiety, your medical history and the other drugs you are taking.